DEV-5/MY_NOTES/Linux_Embedded_development.md

 - File systems is a kernel service implemented to manage files.
-- Storage file systems are designed to manage persistent files over a storage media to manage a storage device file system require storage partition to be initialised with a volume layout.
+- Storage file systems are designed to manage persistent files over a storage media to manage a storage device file system require storage partition to be initialized with a volume layout.
 - A volume compromises of following block of storage boot blocks, FS blocks and data blocks
-  1. **Boot Blocks**: The very first partition is called a boot block, regular file storage operations will not access boot block.
+  1. **`Boot Blocks`**: The very first partition is called a boot block, regular file storage operations will not access boot block.
-  2. **FS Blocks**: A set block reserved for file system meta data.
+  2. **`FS Blocks`**: A set block reserved for file system meta data.
-  3. Data Blocks: Blocks used for storing regular file data.
+  3. **`Data Blocks`**: Blocks used for storing regular file data.
 - **insert image here**
 - `fdisk` is a dialog-driven program for creation and manipulation of partition tables.
   - eg: `fdisk -l`

 #### Mount

-- Mount is an operation of booting FS blocks of a disk volume into memory.
+- Mount is an operation of booting `FS` blocks of a disk volume into memory.
 - Mount operation requires compatible file system to be specified.
-- Linux kernel supports various filesystem usually a multitude of file systems eg: EXT 2,3,4 , VFAT ,etc.
+- Linux kernel supports various file system usually a multitude of file systems eg: EXT 2,3,4 , VFAT ,etc.
   - eg: `mount -t < file system name > < src disc> < mount point >`
 - mount point is a folder which is accessible